azchohfi/Crashlytics.Droid/README.md

 	<uses-permission android:name="android.permission.INTERNET" />

+At last, but not least, you need to add this to your activity's OnCreate method:

+	IO.Fabric.Sdk.Android.Fabric.With(this, new Com.Crashlytics.Android.Crashlytics());

 It's pretty strait forward.

 If you want, you can add a pre-build script to your project to get the manifest's "android:versionName" and set it right into the String.xml file, but that's up to you.